 2022 Studio visit/ Drew University, for class called ‘New York Semester on Contemporary Art’

-2022 Speaker and panelist at GLASS: Listening as s Shared and Social Practice, University of Regina, Canada
+2022 Speaker and panelist at GLASS: Listening as a Shared and Social Practice, University of Regina, Canada

 2022 Speaker and panelist at the AAG (American Association of Geographers) Conference in New York City.